BoE's Carney faces questions about foreign exchange scandal

 March 13 U.S. networking software company Citrix Systems Inc has been exploring strategic alternatives including a potential sale, people familiar with the matter said on Monday.

-For highlights of comments by Bank of England governor Mark Carney and other bank officials about possible manipulation of key rates by foreign exchange traders, and what the bank knew, to a hearing of the Treasury Committee, click on
+For highlights of comments by Bank of England governor Mark Carney and other bank officials about possible manipulation of key rates by foreign exchange traders, and what the bank knew, to a hearing of the Treasury Committee in parliament, click on

 March 13 U.S. networking software company Citrix Systems Inc has been exploring strategic alternatives including a potential sale, people familiar with the matter said on Monday.